rohan-paul/react-node-mongodb-material-ui-shopping-cart/README.md

-### A shopping cart built with React (with Typescript), Material-UI, Node, MongoDB, Express
+### A shopping cart built with React, Redux (with Typescript), Material-UI, Node, MongoDB, Express

 #### To install locally